Trans7

-Trans7 or TRANS7 in all capitals (pronounced Trans Tujuh in Indonesian, formerly known as TV7) is an Indonesian free-to-air television network owned by Trans Media, a part of Trans Corp, which in turn a subsidiary of CT Corp.
-For the first time, Trans7 was the official broadcaster of 2018 FIFA World Cup together with the sister channel Trans TV, also with Telkom Indonesia, K-Vision and MNC Media (MNC Vision only).
-Trans7 had broadcast 8 group-stage matches as well as shared broadcasting of quarterfinal, semifinal, 3rd place playoff, and final matches from Trans TV, also from UseeTV (now IndiHome TV), K-Vision, and MNC Sports.
+PT Duta Visual Nusantara Tivi Tujuh (previously PT Duta Visual Nusantara), operating as Trans7 or TRANS7 in all caps (stylized TRɅNS|7, pronounced Trans Tujuh in Indonesian, formerly known as TV7) is an Indonesian free-to-air television broadcaster owned by Trans Media, a part of Trans Corp, which in turn is a subsidiary of CT Corp.
 The channel was officially launched as TV7 on 25 November 2001 at 5:00 PM local time.
 The final transmission and broadcast aired on 15 December 2006 at 19:00 WIB.
-The network was then sold by Kompas Gramedia Group and the new owners changed the name from TV7 to Trans7.
+The network was then sold by Kompas Gramedia to Trans Media and changed the name from TV7 to Trans7.